alfgook/NEPU-apptainer/README.md

 Talys result files packed as tar files should have been produced in `<talysResults>` and folders numbered from `01` to `09` in `<outdata>`.
-If everything worked and you have 80 cores and about 40 GBytes of main memory and are willing to wait 12 hours, you can also replace `test_eval` by `full_eval` to perform the full scale evaluation of Fe56.
+If everything worked and you have 64 cores and about 40 GBytes of main memory and are willing to wait 12 hours, you can also replace `test_eval` by `full_eval` to perform the full scale evaluation of Fe56.
 The parameter `maxNumCPU` can be used to restrict the number of TALYS calculations performed in parallel.
+Memory consumption and duration of execution scale linearly with the number of CPUs participating in the computation.

 If something goes wrong, you can kill the running calculations by
 ```